awsdocs/amazon-traffic-mirroring-guide/README.md

-## Amazon Traffic Mirroring Guide
+## Amazon VPC Traffic Mirroring Guide

-The open source version of the [PRODUCT NAME] docs.
+The open source version of the Traffic Mirroring docs.
 You can submit feedback & requests for changes by submitting issues in this repo or by making proposed changes & submitting a pull request.

 ## License Summary